DHTMLX/docs-diagram/docs/overview.md

 ### Assistant and partner shapes

 A parent shape of any level can have assistant or partner items.
 The assistant and partner shapes can't be parent items.
-The assistant and partner items can be added in the [editor](#editor-in-the-org-chart-mode) or by preparing a set of [data](guides/loading_data.md/#preparing-data-to-load).
+The assistant and partner items can be added in the [editor](#editor-in-the-org-chart-mode) or by preparing a [data set](guides/loading_data.md/#preparing-data-to-load).

 In the hierarchical order, the assistant items are displayed between parent and children shapes.